 Another way safety eyewear goes beyond protecting eyes from hazards comes from research involving specific health challenges.
 This new research shows:

 - How Blue Blocker Eyewear Might Help Night Shift Workers Sleep Better.

-- The Benefits of Copper, Orange, Yellow And Brown Lens Tints in aiding sleeping problems, bipolar disorder, and macular degeneration.
+- The Benefits of Copper, Orange, Yellow, And Brown Lens Tints aid sleeping problems, bipolar disorder, and macular degeneration.